Groestlcoin/electrum-personal-server/README.md

       wallet1 = xpub661MyMwAqRbcF...
       wallet2 = xpub7712KLsfsg46G...

-* If you created a wallet dedicated to Electrum Personal Server in Bitcoin Core, you have to modify the line `wallet_filename` in the `[bitcoin-rpc]` section with the name of the  wallet, for example `electrumpersonalserver`.
+* If you created a wallet dedicated to Electrum Personal Server in Groestlcoin Core, you have to modify the line `wallet_filename` in the `[bitcoin-rpc]` section with the name of the  wallet, for example `electrumpersonalserver`.